19 Free Homeschooling Resources & Tips To Help The Entire Family

 Is your little pupil missing their music class?

 Chrome Music Lab offers interactive, colorful, online lessons in rhythm, harmonics, melody, and more.
 It's the perfect indoor elective for having fun while social distancing.
 They can even save and share the songs they create with friends and family.
 14 Newsela Newsela helps kids work on their literacy using real news articles about current events.
 The platform turns one article into five depending on reading and maturity levels, so students are learning new vocab and practicing reading comprehension while brushing up on current events.
 Normally there are free and paid versions of Newsela, but the entire service will be available free for the remainder of the school year.
 15 Codecademy

 While you're creating lesson plans, why not work in some coding?
 It's one of the most in-demand job skills today, and

 Codecademy offers free access to basic lessons in web development, data science, and design.
 You can purchase a paid version if your child really enjoys it and needs more advanced instruction.
-TED‐Ed is basically an online vault of talks by experts in all areas of science, language, history, math, and more.
+16 TED-Ed TED‐Ed is basically an online vault of talks by experts in all areas of science, language, history, math, and more.
 You can watch by video, see them in a series, or create a video-based lesson for the day.
 If your child is practicing their presentation skills, they can also create their own TED Talk.
+17 Marginal Revolution University

 Your high schooler may not love economics, but it's important nonetheless.